FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-01/04-react-router.md

 # Exercise 1

-Review the components that you have created for the REDit app so far.
+Review the components that you have created for the Boomtown app so far.
 What should be classified as a container component, and what should be classified as a presentational component?

 Do some project reorganization based on these observations.
 Remember that your `import` file paths will likely break when you do this and you'll need to fix them!